ja11sop/cuppa/README.md

 The `env.BuildTest()` method is provided by **cuppa** and builds the sources specified as `env.Build()` does.

 However, in addition, passing `--test` on the command-line will also result in the executable produced being run by a **runner**.
-The default test runner simply treats each executable as a test case and each directory or executables as a test suite.
+The default test runner simply treats each executable as a test case and each directory of executables as a test suite.
 If the process executes cleanly the test passed, if not it failed.

 To run this on the command-line we would write: